revel/revel.github.io/manual/results.md

 [`json.Marshal`](http://www.golang.org/pkg/encoding/json/#Marshal) or
 [`xml.Marshal`](http://www.golang.org/pkg/encoding/xml/#Marshal).

-If [`results.pretty=true`](appconf.html#results.pretty) in [`conf/app.conf`](appconf.html), serialization will be done using `MarshalIndent` instead, to produce nicely indented output for human consumption.
+If [`results.pretty=true`](appconf.html#results.pretty) in [`conf/app.conf`](appconf.html)  then serialization will be done using
+`MarshalIndent` instead, to produce nicely indented output for human consumption.

 <a name="Redirect"></a>

 ## Redirect

 A helper function is provided for generating redirects.
-It may be used in two ways.
+It may be used in two ways and both return a `302 Temporary Redirect` HTTP status code..

 ### Redirect to an action with no arguments: